TanjaKec/datachallenge/content/day2/Visualisation/_index.en.markdown

 Practise by doing the following set of exercises:

 1) Chose a data set from <https://data.gov.rs> that is interesting to you.
 Import the dataset into R and examine what kinds of variables are there.
-What plots would you recommend to help people get to know the dataset?
+What plots would you recommend using to help people get to know the dataset?

 2) Go back to NO2 2017 case study: